HurricaneJames/dex/doc/Building Components with React.js and Flux.md

 We walked through adding Reflux to a relatively simple component.
 We looked at some of the advantages this gave us.
 We saw one of the big drawbacks, and we solved it.
 I certainly hope that this has been a useful walkthrough for you.

-Don't forget, the completed code is avaialble on GitHub [Dex v3.1](https://github.com/HurricaneJames/dex/tree/v3.1).
+Don't forget, the completed code is available on GitHub [Dex v3.1](https://github.com/HurricaneJames/dex/tree/v3.1).